bytedance/lightseq/README.md

 ```
 Here MODEL_PATH is the path of your LightSeq weights and MAX_BATCH_SIZE is the maximal batch size of your input sentences.

-You can also fastly infer the int8 LightSeq weights by replacing the `lsi.Transformer` with `lsi.QuantTransformer`.
+You can also quickly infer the int8 LightSeq weights by replacing the `lsi.Transformer` with `lsi.QuantTransformer`.

 More usage is available [here](./lightseq/inference/README.md).